 Fenfluramine with MAOIs may result in fever (hyperpyrexic crisis).

-Kava with MAOIs may result in hypotensive crisis (severe drop in blood pressure).
+Kava with MAOIs may result in hypotensive crisis (severe blood pressure drop).

 Lithium with MAOIs may cause fever and serotonin syndrome.